jacobobryant/biff/slate/source/index.html.md

 to set the `:biff.crux.jdbc/*` parameters in `config.edn`.
-Alternatively, you can set `:biff.crux/topology :standalone` to use filesystem storage in production (good for experimenting, but not recommended for non-hobby apps). **Also**, you must the hostname key (`:example.biff/host` in the example app).
+Alternatively, you can set `:biff.crux/topology :standalone` to use filesystem storage in production (good for experimenting, but not recommended for non-hobby apps). **Also**, you must set the hostname key (`:example.biff/host` in the example app).

 <div class="file-heading"><a href="https://github.com/jacobobryant/biff/blob/master/example/config.edn" target="_blank">
 config.edn</a></div>